alexmarozick/DarkWebCrawler/README.md

 # DarkWebCrawler

 #### Project source files for our web crawling project at the University of Oregon.
 Class CIS 433 Computer and Network Security

 <br></br>

-# abot-test
+***

+## Abot Test Branch info

-#### Currently holds a simple crawler program.
+### Currently holds a simple crawler program.
 Main simply calls a couple of methods that creates a simple "polite" crawler, and also processes and handles a single page request

 </br>

 ### Program (located in Crawler.cs) looks like this

 ``` C#
 using System;
 using System.Threading.Tasks;